jaredhanson/node-xtraverse/README.md

 # xtraverse

-Simplified traversal and construction of an XML DOM.
+Simplified traversal and building of an XML DOM.

 ## Install